Who We ARe

 Demarus serves as the Development Manager for the Seattle Indian Services Commission and she is a 2024 Housing Equity Accelerator Cohort member.
 As a member of sləp̓iləbəxw (Rising Tides) - Indigenous Planning Group, Demarus has conducted several community participatory research projects including the Native Neighborhood Community Study, Native Neighborhood Case Study on Community Wealth Building, Native and Indigenous Community Input Report - Seattle Transportation Plan, Native and Indigenous Foods Listening Session Report, and Indigenous Housing and Planning.

 Demarus Tevuk is also an environmental educator with expertise in traditional ecological knowledge, native plants, and native pollinators.
 Demarus earned her degree in Environmental Studies from the University of Washington, and she enjoys sharing her capstone research on the definition of traditional sustainable values and sustainability from the Indigenous perspective.
-Demarus serves on the board of The Common Acre, a local non-profit that restores relationships between people and the land through ecology, agriculture, and art.
+Demarus serves on the board of The Common Acre, a local non-profit that connects Black, Indigenous and People of Color to the land and culture.
 She supports The Common Acre’s camas prairie efforts at various sites in South Seattle.

 -